Terms of Service

 - Technical support is only provided to paying Account holders and is only available via email.

-- The Terms of Service shall be governed by and interpreted in accordance with the laws of the Republic of Ireland without regard to principles of conflicts of laws.
-The parties irrevocably and unconditionally submit to the exclusive jurisdiction of the courts the Republic of Ireland with respect to any dispute or claim arising out of or in connection with the Terms of Service.
+- The Terms of Service shall be governed by and interpreted in accordance with the laws of England and Wales without regard to principles of conflicts of laws.
+The parties irrevocably and unconditionally submit to the exclusive jurisdiction of the courts of England and Wales with respect to any dispute or claim arising out of or in connection with the Terms of Service.
 The United Nations Convention on Contracts for the International Sale of Goods will not apply to these Terms of Service and is hereby expressly excluded.

 - You acknowledge and agree that Flowte may amend these Terms of Service at any time by posting the relevant amended and restated Terms of Service on Flowte’s website, available at https://www.flowte.com/terms and such amendments to the Terms of Service are effective as of the date of posting.
 Your continued use of the Services after the amended Terms of Service are posted to Flowte’s website constitutes your agreement to, and acceptance of, the amended Terms of Service.
 If you do not agree to any changes to the Terms of Service, do not continue to use the Service.

-- You may not use the Flowte service for any illegal or unauthorised purpose nor may you, in the use of the Service, violate any laws in your jurisdiction (including but not limited to copyright laws), the laws applicable to you in your customer’s jurisdiction, or the laws of the Republic of Ireland.
+- You may not use the Flowte service for any illegal or unauthorised purpose nor may you, in the use of the Service, violate any laws in your jurisdiction (including but not limited to copyright laws), the laws applicable to you in your customer’s jurisdiction, or the laws of England and Wales.
 You will comply with all applicable laws, rules and regulations in your use of the Service.

 - You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the Service, use of the Service, or access to the Service without the express written permission by Flowte.